 Cena Ristorante and Lounge serves up a delicious blend of cuisine and atmosphere for the finest in Park City dining.
 With an Italian-inspired menu and warm hospitality, this award-winning eatery strikes a scrumptious balance of comfort food and culinary sophistication.
 The neighboring lounge’s copper-topped bar and windows-to-the-slopes backdrop lend themselves to a lively après-ski gathering or lunchtime pints and pizza.
 Head to this mid-mountain destination for a meal anytime.
 The breakfast buffet is an unbeatable way to start the day.
 At dinner, not-to-be missed dishes include tender pork osso buco and the delicious brick-oven pizzettas.
 In this intimate atmosphere, don’t be surprised if Executive Chef Chris Wellmon appears tableside for a chat.
 From the first sip of award-winning vino to the last spoon of gelato, you will be pleased with this choice.

-Finding made-from-scratch food at a sports bar is rare, but Drafts isn’t a typical sports bar.
-This gastropub at Westgate Resort gives its food a gourmet twist.
-Don’t miss the Tatchos, tater tot nachos covered in a smoky Gouda sauce, bacon, green onions and sour cream.
-Order from six types of wings — from the low-heat honey chipotle to the spiciest ghost pepper barbecue — plus handcrafted burgers and homemade pizzas.
-If you are famished after a big day of adventuring, then Drafts’ Best of State award-winning burgers will hit the spot.
-Enjoy a half a pound of never-frozen certified Angus ground beef patty, and pick your bun, including pretzel, wheat or a lettuce wrap.
-A great kids’ menu means this place is perfect for a family night out.
-Featuring more than 50 beers and a fully stocked bar, Drafts is also a lively choice for watching a game on 17 big-screen TVs.
+Finding made-from-scratch food at a burger bar is rare, but Drafts isn’t a typical burger bar.
+DBB at Westgate Resort gives its food a gourmet twist.
+Don’t miss the Tatchos, tater tot nachos covered in smoky Gouda sauce, bacon, green onions and sour cream.
+Order from seven types of wings – from the low-heat honey chipotle to the spiciest Queen of Versailles hot sauce, a personal creation from the queen herself, Jackie Siegel – plus handcrafted burgers and milkshakes.
+If you are famished after a big day on the slopes, then DBB’s Best of State award-winning burgers will hit the spot, accompanied by one of their monstrous shakes with all the fixings – think sides of Ho Hos, Butterfinger candy bars and Pop-Tarts!
+Featuring more than 50 beers and a fully stocked bar, Drafts Burger Bar is also a lively choice for watching a game on big-screen TVs.

 dining to Park City.
 With big New York-style slices made from fresh, high-quality ingredients, Este keeps customers coming back for more.
 Here, you will find salads, make-your-own pizzas, calzones, stromboli and even vegan buffalo wings (served with vegan ranch dressing, too).
 Este’s menu aims to please any type of eater.
 For meat lovers, the Vortman comes piled high with pepperoni, ham, sausage and homemade meatballs.
 Or go vegetarian with the Green 4: spinach, tomatoes, red onions and garlic.
 Vegans won’t be left out, as Este offers five varieties of pies just for them.
 Don’t miss the breaded and baked ravioli to start or the zeppoles (Italian doughnuts) to finish.
 Eat in or take out.
 Either way, you’ll be satisfied with well-made food prepared by locals who know how to do it right.